Gradient Schr\"odinger Operators, Manifolds with Density and applications: Introduction

-One way to see this is that solutions to the coupled system \eqref{Eq:Coupled} may be generated by pulling back solutions of the decoupled system \eqref{Eq:Decoupled} by an appropiated time-dependent diffeomorphism.
-We can also reverse the argument.

-The aim of Perelman for introducing $\mathcal F$ (and the more general $\mathcal W -$entropy) was the classification of (gradient) Ricci solitons, that is, self-similar solutions to the Ricci flow.
+Another field in Mathematics where manifolds with density appear is in G. Perelman's work \cite{GPer,GPer2} on the Poincar\'{e} conjecture.
+He was able to formulate the Ricci flow as a gradient flow (cf. \cite{PTop06} for details) for certain {\it Fischer Information functional} $\mathcal F$, and the more general $\mathcal W -$entropy.
+The aim of Perelman for introducing such functionals was the classification of (gradient) Ricci solitons, that is, self-similar solutions to the Ricci flow.
 They can be analytically described as manifolds with density $(\amb , g , \phi)$ such that $\ricd = \lambda g$, with $\lambda \in \r$.
-They are called {\bf shrinking}, {\bf steady} or {\bf expanding} depending if $\lambda > 0$, $\lambda =0$ or $\lambda <0$ respectivelty.
-Steady Ricci solitions appear as critical points of the $\mathcal F$ funtional (shrinking Ricci solitons appear as critical points of the $\mathcal W-$entropy functional).
-See \cite{PTop06} for a detailed exposition.
+They are called {\bf shrinking}, {\bf steady} or {\bf expanding} depending if $\lambda > 0$, $\lambda =0$ or $\lambda <0$ respectively.
+Steady Ricci solitons appear as critical points of the $\mathcal F$ functional (shrinking Ricci solitons appear as critical points of the $\mathcal W-$entropy functional).
+This is an active topic in Differential Geometry today (cf. \cite{HCao09,TIve93,ANab10,PPetWWyl10,PPetWWyl12}).

-\begin{remark} Perelman proved that $\scad$ is not the trace of $\ricd$ but they are related by a Bianchi type identity.
-Moreover, Perelman\rq{}s entropy functional and manifolds with density have applications to String Theory (see \cite{HCao09}). \end{remark}